Quickstart Tutorial

 3. Send a document for signature

 Now send a document to get signed.
-The main event.

-We'll use HTML for the first send.
+For simplicity we'll use HTML for the first send.
 But we'll upload and send a PDF in the next example.
 HTML is an easy way to start, you only need 1 api call.
 HTML gets converted into PDF after signing.

 Send a document